-The main contributor for the capital requirements is Non-Life Insurance Risk which contributes \$22.5m pre-diversification.
+The main contributor for the capital requirements is Non-Life Insurance Risk which contributes EUR 25m pre-diversification.
 This relates principally to the Premium Risk arising from unearned premium and expected future business within Fortegra's business plan.

-The SCR for counterparty default risk is \$4.8m pre-diversification and arises primarily from i) Fortegra's holding of \$23.6m in cash mainly at one A rated bank; and receivables from 3rd parties amounting to \$12.3m.
+The SCR for counterparty default risk is EUR 7.1m pre-diversification and arises primarily from i) Fortegra's holding of EUR 4.83m in cash mainly at one A rated bank; and receivables from 3rd parties amounting to EUR 24.5m.
+This has increased by 65% from prior year due to a doubling of receivables arising from insurance operations at year end.

-The SCR for market risk is \$5.8m pre-diversification and arises from Fortegra's ETF Fund Investments and bonds giving rise to spread and concentration risk.
+The SCR for market risk is EUR 7.4m pre-diversification and arises from Fortegra's ETF Fund Investments and bonds giving rise to spread and concentration risk.
 Currency risk relates to the balance of Net assets in the non-reporting currencies of EUR, GBP, CZK, PLN and HUF.
+Market risk has increased by 43% due to an increase in currency risk as well as a change in the bond portfolio from government treasury bonds to corporate bonds.